 QUALIFICATIONS FOR PARTICIPATION IN PARTY ACTIONS

-All legal and qualified Arlington County voters, regardless of race, religion, color, national origin, or sex, under the laws of the Commonwealth of Virginia, who are in accord with the principles of the Republican Party and who express in open meeting if requested, their intent to support al of its nominees for public office in the ensuing election, may participate as members of the Republican Party of Arlington County in its mass meetings, party canvasses, conventions or primaries and as officers and members of the several committees designated hereinafter.
+All legal and qualified Arlington County voters, regardless of race, religion, color, national origin, or sex, under the laws of the Commonwealth of Virginia, who are in accord with the principles of the Republican Party and who express in open meeting, if requested, their intent to support all of its nominees for public office in the ensuing election, may participate as members of the Republican Party of Arlington County in its mass meetings, party canvasses, conventions or primaries and as officers and members of the several committees designated hereinafter.

 PRECEDENCE OF AUTHORITY